section-engineering-education/engineering-education/content/articles/how-to-develop-a-business-directory-using-codeigniter-and-mysql/index.md

 - A web browser, we will be using [Google Chrome](https://www.google.com/chrome/)

 ### Installation and setup
 First, we will install XAMPP software in our development environment.
 The software package comes preinstalled with Apache, MySQL, and PHP.
-A developer can decide to install them separately, but in our case, we will use XAMPP to provide an environment for developing PHP and MySQL applications.
+Of course, a developer can decide to install them separately, but in our case, we will use XAMPP to provide an environment for developing PHP and MySQL applications.

 We will also set up CodeIgniter.
-We visit their download page and get the latest version.
+First, we visit their download page and get the latest version.
 Then we will follow the installation instructions provided in their documentation.

 We will unzip the folder and place it in our server's root directory, which in XAMPP is `htdocs`, and rename it to `bizdir`.